D'Addario (manufacturer): Playback

 In 2016, D'Addario teamed up with TerraCycle, an international up-cycling and recycling company that re-purposes waste into new, materials and products, creating the Playback program.
 Playback is the world's leading string recycling program.
 Musical instrument strings are not recycled through municipal recycling programs and because of that, more than 1,500,000 lb of instrument string metal ends up in landfills yearly.
 Playback’s goal is to facilitate 100 percent recycling and up-cycling of strings to minimize D'Addario's and the entire industry's impact.

 Play.
 Plant.
 Preserve

 D'Addario/ProMark conducted research in 2011 that showed the musical instrument industry used 1,500 trees daily to produce drumsticks.
 In 2013, ProMark began partnering with the Tennessee Department of Agriculture to replant all those trees.
 Today, ProMark is planting approximately 85,000 trees each year, totaling 600,000 trees in Tennessee soil to date.
 In 2021, D'Addario planted 100 percent of the trees used to manufacture ProMark drumsticks, and maintains a goal to plant one million trees by 2024, ultimately leading to a net-neutral industry in 2043.

+Controversy

+In 2026, the company was accused of using artificial intelligence to produce a track featured on an advertisement for its new extended-range NYXL HD single strings.
+Initially denying the accusations, the company released a video purporting to show the workflow of the recorded demo, which was called into question after multiple content creators found that the track released on the video did not match up with the original advertisement.
+The company eventually admitted that the generative AI program Suno was used to regenerate an original recording and apologized, stating that "We do not support AI-generated music, and our process will reflect that going forward.
+We’ll require our employees and creative partners to disclose any use of generative AI, and we’ll more closely review everything we put into the world."